kimmo1019/Roundtrip/README.md

     CUDA_VISIBLE_DEVICES=0 python results_analyze.py --dx 2 --dy 2 --timestamp YYYYMMDD_HHMMSS --data involute --epoch epoch
     ```

-The comparing method, including MADE, Real NVP and MAF were implemented by [this Github repo](https://github.com/gpapamak/maf).

 ### Real Data

 Next, we tested Roundtrip on different types of real data including five datasets from UCI machine learning repository and two image datasets.
 We provided freely public access to all related datasets (UCI datasets, image datasets, and OODS datasets), which can be download from a [zenodo repository](https://zenodo.org/record/3748270#.XpFvgdNKhTY).
 All you need is to download the corresponding dataset (e.g., `AreM.tar.gz`), uncompress the data under `data` folder.